Franck Manga Guela

-Franck Manga "Did'dy" Guela (born 19 June 1986) is an Ivorian footballer who plays as a midfielder.
+Franck Manga "Did'dy" Guela (born 19 June 1986) is an Ivorian former professional footballer who played as a left winger or attacking midfielder.

 Career

 Guela was born in Abidjan.
 After graduating from the Jean-Marc Guillou's Académie de Sol Beni, his agent, Eleftherios Sidiropoulos, brought him to one of his European teams, Dinamo Zagreb.
 A highlight of his career was the goal he scored for Kerkyra FC against Panathinaikos during the 2006–07 Super League Greece, helping his team to a 3–1 victory.

-On 22 May 2007, Guela joined the Croatian champion, Dinamo Zagreb.
-He left on 18 August 2008 and joined on 4 October 2008 Athlitiki Enosi Larissa F.C. as an associate.
+On 22 May 2007, Guela joined Croatian champions Dinamo Zagreb.
+He left on 18 August 2008 and joined on 4 October 2008 AEL as an associate.
 He earned the right to play in official matches as of 26 November 2008.

 After one year, Guela left the club to sign on 31 August 2009 for Arminia Bielefeld.
 He made his debut goal at home against Greuther Fürth, which turned out to be the winning goal.